madclicker88/cv/README.md

 Responsibilities

-- Consulting a founder with architecture
+- Consulting about API First design, Docker, theme as a package
-- Consulting new developers and help with setup on Docker
 - Developing new features
 - Refactoring and opimizations
 - Fix bugs